learn-co-curriculum/dsc-http-request-response-lab/README.md

 ### Check the next pass of International space station for a given location

-Let's repeat the exercise for the another end point `iss-pass.json`.
-This end point is used to query the next pass of the space station on a given location.
+Let's repeat the exercise for another endpoint `iss-pass.json`.
+This endpoint is used to query the next pass of the space station on a given location.

 ```python